Latur: Road

 Latur is connected by roads with various major cities of Maharashtra and other states.
-Road connectivity is excellent, and roads connecting to Mumbai, Pune, Nagpur, Nanded, Satara, Kolhapur, Sangli, and Aurangabad are being widened to four-lane highways.
+Road connectivity is excellent, and roads connecting to Mumbai, Pune, Nagpur, Nanded, Satara, Kolhapur, Sangli, and Chhatrapati Sambhajinagar are being widened to four-lane highways.
 Latur city has one national highway running through it, NH 361.

 Rail

 The Latur-Miraj Railway (metre gauge) ran for 391 mi north-west from Latur city to Miraj on the south-western section of the Great Indian Peninsula Railway and was built between 1929 and 1931.
 This railway service was closed after the gauge conversion of Miraj-Latur section from metre to broad gauge.
 The old and centrally located Latur Railway Station on metre gauge was abandoned thereafter.

 The station (code: LUR) is located on the Latur-Miraj section of the Solapur railway division of the Central Railway zone.
 The Manmad-Kacheguda broad-gauge railway line, which emanates from the Vikarabad-Latur-Road-Parli trunk route at Latur Road, is an important artery of traffic in Latur district.
 It also serves as a link between Aurangabad and Hyderabad.

 Latur has rail connectivity with Bangalore, Mumbai, Pune, Nagpur, Manmad, Aurangabad, Nanded, Parbhani, Parli Vaijnath, Osmanabad, Mudkhed, Adilabad, Basar, Nizamabad, Nashik and Kacheguda.

 The Miraj–Latur railway track is being electrified.
 Work is expected to be completed around 2024.

 Latur has been blessed with the new Marathwada Railway Coach Factory being set up at Latur.
 Located near the Harangul Railway Station, the factory was set up by the Indian Railways' undertaking Rail Vikas Nigam Limited RVNL in 2018.
 First coach shell was produced on 25 December 2020, on Good Governance Day.
 The factory has been designed with an initial capacity of 250 MEMU/EMU/LHB coaches per annum.

 A 5 km long railway line has also been provided from factory to new electronically interlocked harangul station, which earlier used to be a halt station only.